square/subzero/live-usb-creator/README.md

     A release image is to be used by cold storage operators who do not need to have access to an interactive shell.
-For a release image to boot into a root shell successfully, an SCSI/ATA hard drive needs to be available, with a partition '/dev/sda1' used as persistent storage for the cold wallet.
+For a release image to boot into a root shell successfully,
+    * An SCSI/ATA hard drive needs to be available, with a partition '/dev/sda1' used as persistent storage for the cold wallet.
 The partition can be formatted in ext3 or vfat for example.
 The device node `/dev/sda1` is required to give the operators a seamless experience when booting up the system.
+    * A provisioned HSM needs to be operational on the machine.
-A few other files, including the HSM world and encrypted secrets, and compiled subzero code (in .jar and signed .sar), are not checked in to the project repository, and need to be added to their appropriate locations before building a release image that will work out of the box.
+    * A few other files, including the HSM world and encrypted secrets, and the compiled subzero code (in .jar and signed .sar), are not checked in to the project repository, and need to be added to the appropriate locations in the subzero repository's `live-usb-creator` directory before building a release image that will work out of the box.
+Specifically,

       * `data_app_subzero/` should contain `subzero-cli.jar`,
       `subzero-signed.sar`, `subzero-userdata-signed`.
       * `/dev/sda1` when mounted to `/hd`, should have the HSM and wallets files contained in `/hd/local` and `/hd/wallets`, respectively.

   * Development build: `build.sh dev`.

     A development image is to be used by subzero developers for HSM and cold wallet development.
 A developer can boot into an interactive root shell without performing the above mentioned steps.
-The HSM software is automatically installed in the development image, but a developer needs to manually set up persistent storage for the cold wallet, put .jar and .sar files to appropriate filesystem locations, and execute them accordingly, for development and testing.
+The HSM software is automatically installed in the development image to allow a subzero developer to set up a customizable testing environment with a minimal hardware requirement.
+A developer can manually provision the HSM, set up persistent storage for the cold wallet and HSM files, execute the .jar and .sar files for development and testing.

+  Note that right now an interactive shell for the `liveuser` user is available for a debugging purpose, in both the `dev` and `release` images.
+  The default booting behavior is different between these two image flavors.

 Install related stuff: